 Update my resume

-Learn how to update and tailor your resume to match each new job role for which you want to apply.
-You will learn key points to consider so that your resume demonstrates how your skills and experience match the employer's needs.
+Learn how to update and tailor your resume to match the job you are applying for.
+There are key points to think about so that your resume demonstrates how your skills and experience match the employer's needs.

 Update my resume